Frequently Asked Questions

 Can I check out a class before signing up?

-Yes, drop ins are allowed at a rate of $12/class for the first 2 classes only.
+Yes, drop ins are allowed at a rate of $12/class for the first 2 classes only for 12 week sessions.
 Otherwise it becomes too difficult to catch up late joiners and is not fair to the other students, as the class is progressive and builds week to week.

 What happens if I miss class?